Surprise Asteroid + “Fake News” =

 And a few influential hawks shout back, sneering: “fake news!
 Fake video!”

 Millions cheer for war.
-Saner heads are ignored — after all, didn’t Breitbart and Infowars and Trump (or the parallel irgs & people in another nation) say it wasn’t an asteroid?
+Saner heads are ignored — after all, didn’t Breitbart and Infowars and Trump (or the parallel orgs & people in another nation) say it wasn’t an asteroid?
 In fact it was a nuclear attack!
 And the [whoever is in the doghouse with the struck nation] did it!
 LET’S GET THEM!

-This is one of the more out-there scenarios — more than likely, the “fake news” conspiracy theorist howl will kill us all.in simpler ways, or even just lock is into an extra-paranoid authoritarian dystopia.
+This is one of the more out-there scenarios — more than likely, the “fake news” conspiracy theorist howl will kill us all in simpler ways, or even just lock us into an extra-paranoid authoritarian dystopia.

 But the end could begin with a real asteroid mistaken (or misrepresented) for fake.